cashiwamochi/nim_dl/README.md

 <img src="https://github.com/cashiwamochi/nim_dl/blob/master/img/fig050.png" width="500">

-This implementation works on my MBP(2013-Late, HighSierra).
+This implementation works on my MBP(2013-Late, HighSierra) and Ubuntu18.
 Nim -> v0.19.0
 Arraymancer -> 0.5.0 or (0.4.0)
 If you are interested in this, please try to get better models.